nicrame/Linux-Scripts/MOTD-EL/README.md

 2. Feel free to share and modify this as you like.

 Changelog:
+v 1.3 - 13.03.2021
+Add monthly stats of fail2ban script.
+Add docker containers list script.
-v 1.2 - 13.03.2021
+Changed some colors to work better on white background. v 1.2 - 13.03.2021
 Little fixes.
 v 1.1 - 12.03.2021
-First release, tested on CentOS 7
+First release, tested on CentOS 7.
 v 1.0 - 11.03.2021
-Play at home, tested on RHEL 8 and CentOS 8
+Play at home, tested on RHEL 8 and CentOS 8.